Fix and Bound: An efficient approach for solving large-scale quadratic programming problems with box constraints: BoxQP problems

 where $\boldsymbol{\mu}$ is the Lagrange multiplier vector of the nonnegativity constraints, while $\boldsymbol{\gamma}$ is the Lagrange multiplier vector of constraints ${\bf x}\leq \mathbf{1}^n$.
 Then, for all $i\in P$, we have that:

 while for all $i\in N$, one of the first two implications holds.
 In B\&B approaches for general QPs, spatial branching is often adopted, i.e., first a variable is selected, together with a threshold value for it, then the value of such variable is imposed to be not larger than the threshold in one child node, and not smaller than the threshold in the other child node.
 But, in view of the above properties, in BoxQPs spatial branching can be replaced by binary branching, if the selected variable $x_i$ is such that $i\in N$, or ternary branching, if the selected variable $x_i$ is such that $i\in P$.
-In the latter case in each one of the three child nodes one of the conditions $\{x_i=0\}$, $\{x_i=1\}$, and $\{{\bf Q}_i {\bf x}=-c_i\}$ is imposed.
-A further way to exploit the properties of variables $x_i$ for $i\in N$ and $i\in P$ will be thoroughly discussed in Section \ref{sec:fixing}.
+In the latter case in each one of the three child nodes one of the conditions $\{x_i=0\}$, $\{x_i=1\}$, and $\{{\bf Q}_i {\bf x}=-c_i\}$ is imposed. {While spatial branching only allows to prove convergence to 0 of the difference between the upper and lower bound values computed by the B\&B approach, binary/ternary branching has the theoretical advantage that such difference becomes equal to 0 after the generation of a finite, though possibly exponential, number of B\&B nodes.} A further way to exploit the properties of variables $x_i$ for $i\in N$ and $i\in P$, which also represents the main contribution of this work, will be thoroughly discussed in Section \ref{sec:fixing}.
 The same properties also allow to introduce a MILP reformulation of BoxQPs.
-All variables $x_i$, $i\in N$ are immediately set as binary.
+All variables $x_i$, $i\in N$, are immediately set as binary.
 For each $i\in P$, we first denote by $\ell_i$ and $u_i$ a lower and an upper bound, respectively, for ${\bf Q}_i {\bf x}$ over the unit box.
 In particular, we can simply set:

 Next, again for each $i\in P$ we introduce three binary variables $\delta_i, \rho_i, \xi_i$, corresponding to $x_i=0$, $x_i=1$ and $0<x_i<1$, respectively.
 Thus, in order to formulate (\ref{eq:kktboxqp}), we need the following constraints for each $i\in P$: